thunderbird/webext-docs/menus.rst

       :name: [``mediaType``]
       :type: (string)

-      One of 'image', 'video', or 'audio' if the context menu was activated on one of these types of elements.
+      One of :value:`image`, :value:`video`, or :value:`audio` if the context menu was activated on one of these types of elements.

    .. api-member::